Airbags are meant to protect passengers and drivers in the case of a Florida accident. Airbag Injuries to face

 In addition, injuries to the eyes can be caused by the sudden impact.

-Damage to soft tissue in the chest, bruising, and fractures to the collarbone and sternum can occur.
+This combination can lead to bruising, soft tissue damage, and even fractures to the sternum or collarbone.
+If you’re experiencing persistent chest pain after a car accident from an airbag and seat belt, it’s crucial to seek medical attention to rule out serious internal injuries.
 See what typical compensation you can get from the pain and suffering of a broken sternum.

 Neck and Back Injuries Caused by Airbags